agree019/DarkCapPy/README.md

 #### PREM500.csv
 This csv file contains radius and density information about Earth.

+#### PREM500_Mod.csv
+This csv file contains the radius, enclosed mass, and elemental composition of Earth and is formatted to match struct_b16_agss09.csv

+#### struct_b16_agss09.csv
+This csv file contains the structural information and elemental composition of the sun

 #### DarkCapPy_Template.ipynb
 This Jupyter notebook contains an example implementation of DarkCapPy